-FEDERAL REGU- LATIONS CITATION Title Applies?
-Enter Yes or No Unit(s) or Facility JUSTIFICATION: 40 CFR 50 NAAQS Yes Facility This regulation defines National Ambient Air Quality Standards (NAAQS).
-The facility meets all applicable NAAQS for NOx, CO, SO2, H2S, PM10, and PM2.5 under this regulation.
-NSPS 40 CFR 60, Subpart A General Provisions Yes E4-310 to E4-315 This facility operates units which are subject to 40 CFR 60.
+FEDERAL REGULATIONS: Federal Regulation Citation Title Applies?
+Enter Yes or No Unit(s) or Facility Justification: 40 CFR 50 NAAQS Yes Facility This regulation defines National Ambient Air Quality Standards (NAAQS).
+The facility meets all applicable NAAQS for NOx, CO, SO2, H2S, PM10, and PM2.5 under this regulation NSPS 40 CFR 60, Subpart A General Provisions Yes E4-310 to E4- 315 This facility operates units which are subject to 40 CFR 60.
 Therefore, this regulation applies.
 NSPS 40 CFR60.40a, Subpart Da Subpart Da, Performance Standards for Electric Utility Steam Generating Units No N/A This facility does not include any electric utility steam generating units.
 Therefore, this regulation does not apply.
 NSPS 40 CFR60.40b Subpart Db Electric Utility Steam Generating Units No N/A This facility does not include any electric utility steam generating units.
 Therefore, this regulation does not apply.
-40 CFR 60.40c, Subpart Dc Standards of Performance for Small Industrial- Commercial- Institutional Steam Generating Units No N/A With this modification, Units H1 and H2 are being removed and are therefore no longer subject to this regulation.
-Unit H4 will no longer have a throughput greater than 10 MMBtu/hr and will therefore no longer be subject.
-(Unit H3 is also being removed but was not subject to this regulation previously.)
+40 CFR 60.40c, Subpart Dc Standards of Performance for Small Industrial- Commercial- Institutional Steam Generating Units No N/A Unit H4 does not have a throughput greater than 10 MMBtu/hr and therefore is not subject to this regulation.
+NSPS 40 CFR 60, Subpart Ka Standards of Performance for Storage Vessels for Petroleum Liquids for which Construction, Reconstruction, or Modification Commenced After May 18, 1978, and Prior to July 23, 1984 No N/A This facility does not have any tanks with a volume of 420,000 gallons or larger.
+Therefore, this subpart does not apply.
+NSPS 40 CFR 60, Subpart Kb Standards of Performance for Volatile Organic Liquid Storage Vessels (Including Petroleum Liquid Storage Vessels) for Which Construction, Reconstruction, or Modification Commenced After July 23, 1984 No N/A This facility does not have any storage vessels with a volume of 75 cubic meters.
+Therefor this regulation does not apply.
+NSPS 40 CFR 60.330 Subpart GG Stationary Gas Turbines No N/A This facility does not have any stationary turbines.
+Therefore, this regulation does not apply.